sogua1980/cis342/README.md

 - demo:
     1. `ls /etc | more`
     2. `pwd | ls`
-    3. use grep to find all the processes running as root
 - exercise:
     1. can you pipe and redirect more than one time? `ls /etc | more > output`
-    2. can you write the error to a file? like `rm nonexistingfile1 2> output`.
+    2. use grep to find all the processes running as root

 background processes
 ---